 This is somewhat common.
-Separation anxiety is caused by a fear that a dog’s owner will leave them and not return, and as far as a dog is concerned, being left in kennels is akin to abandonment.
+Separation anxiety is caused by a fear that a dog’s owner will leave them and not return, and as far as a dog is concerned, being left in kennels or at a boarding facility is akin to abandonment.
 Throw in the fact that living in such proximity to other dogs may cause them to become unwell, and you have a recipe for discomfort.

 If you must go away for any prolonged period of time, consider asking a trusted friend or family member to take care of your dog – that means bringing your hound into their home, not leaving them locked up alone all day aside from an hour of visiting and changing water bowls.

 In reality, though, you should not consider leaving your pet for any prolonged period of time.
 Being a doggy parent means that your furry friend tends to come with you wherever you go as part of a package deal.